You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 It sounded too good to be true.

-You choose the length of the warm up, length of the workout and based on how you rated previous workout, it even created a new workout routine for that day.
+At first, I was hyped.
+You choose the length of the warm-up, length of the workout and based on how you rated the previous workout, it even created a new workout routine for that day.

 Worse, most of the supposedly harder exercises were even easier than those in Adrian James App.

 You see the point.
 Jumping squats might be more taxing exercise endurance wise than push-ups, but the result of this random nonsense is just a muscle imbalance.